 The main objective of GST is to consolidate multiple indirect taxes levied under the previous indirect tax structure.
-Thus, the essence of such a tax regime is to remove cascading effect of multiple taxes.
-Therefore, GST is a well designed VAT that aims to eliminate distortions existing in the previous indirect tax structure.
+Thus, the essence of such a tax regime is to remove the cascading effect of multiple taxes.
+Therefore, GST is a well-designed VAT that aims to eliminate distortions existing in the previous indirect tax structure.

 Accordingly, the following indirect taxes have been subsumed under GST:

 - Special Additional Duty of Customs